I’m Vivian.

 Pre-save is trying to be a thing.

-When I was interviewing, most of my users have either never pre-saved music or have no interest in doing so because it was so readily available through Spotify or iTunes.
-However, during the prototype testing phase, some managed to click through some CTAs leading to the pre-save.
-When asked how likely they were to pre-save Echo’s single, the answer averaged at a 5 out of 10 on a scale of 1-10 (1: No way; 10: Smashing button hard now).
+Even though most of the people I interviewed never pre-saved music, some managed to click through some CTAs leading to the pre-save during the prototype testing.
+When asked how likely they were to pre-save Echo’s single, the answer averaged 5 out of 10 on a scale of 1-10 (1: No way; 10: Smashing button hard now).

 Through the looking glass.

 A lot of artist websites don’t provide much of an experience nowadays; it’s a find what you need on tour dates and merch and leave.
-Fans surprisingly want to learn more about the artist and build a more intimate connection beyond the music.
+Fans surprisingly want to learn more about the artist and build a more intimate connection.

 Achievement unlocked.